 Breaking Down Trump's Trans Military Ban

-& Chase Strangio, Staff Attorney, ACLU LGBT & HIV Project
+& Chase Strangio, Deputy Director for Transgender Justice, ACLU LGBT & HIV Project

 & James Esseks, Director, ACLU Lesbian Gay Bisexual Transgender & HIV Project

 Update: On January 22, 2019, the Supreme Court lifted blocks on the trans military ban that were secured by two lawsuits while federal courts continue to review.
-It did not lift the nationwide block secured in our case, Stone v.
-Trump, which is before a court in Maryland.
+Our case, Stone v.
+Trump, continues to move forward at district court in Maryland.

 After four separate courts blocked the Trump administration’s ban on transgender people serving in the military, the White House announced a new plan to carry out the ban on March 23.
 How is this possible?
 And what does this mean?

 We sat down with three lawyers from our LGBT & HIV Project — Josh Block, Chase Strangio, and James Esseks — to break it down.

 Last week, the Trump administration announced a new plan to implement the ban on trans people serving in the military.
 What does that policy actually do?